Putting Exact Path to Work Over Winter Break

 Make sure that students have updated learning paths before school lets out!
 Hopefully, you were able to complete your winter diagnostic before the break and used the autogenerate learning paths feature to catch any new students who maybe didn’t have time to test.
 If you still have students with learning paths that don’t look quite right to you, remember that you have the ability to edit learning path placement as needed.
 But, we caution you to only do this right after an assessment has been completed, as students will lose any work they have done in the learning path you are editing.

-This blog was originally published November 25, 2019, and has been updated.
+This blog was originally published by Madison Michell, November 2019, and has been updated.